Baruk1-netizen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script prints the result of POWER divided by DIVIDE, followed by a new line.
+Thiis script displays the result of BREATH to the power LOVE